 Col. Heg was killed in the battle of Chickamauga, Georgia, September 19, 1863.
 His remains were returned to Waterford where a large military funeral was held at the old Congregational Church – where the high school now stands.
 Burial was only two blocks away in the Old Settlers Cemetery until exhumation and re-burial in the Norway Lutheran Church Cemetery near the Town of Norway Park bearing his name.3 The mill site property remained in his wife’s name until 1869 when it was sold to Iverson & Co. who moved over from Mill Site No.1

 Iverson, Harden & Erickson – Carriages & Buggies

 The next notable business on the south end of Mill Site No.2 was Amasa Harden’s buggy business.
 Harden moved his business after the fire on Mill Site No. 1.
 Iverson and Ericson joined him after a few years and the site remained active from 1870 to 1880.
 Racine Journal note, October 9, 1867.

 Dr. G.E.
 Newell purchased the center lot on the Main Street side, south of the Iverson-Harden-Ericson property in 1873.
 Dr. Newell, son of Geo.
 F. Newell, pioneer doctor of Waterford, was also the druggist in town.
 In those days, a druggist did not have to be registered, but it helped to offer a complete medical service.

 While at this location, Dr. Newell sub-leased part of his building to J.W.
 Jordan, who came to Waterford after the Civil War.
+He later married Mary Chapman, daughter of S.E.
+Chapman.
 Dr. Newell subsequently moved his medical practice to Burlington.
 Jordan ran a small grocery store, assumed the druggist trade and became the village postmaster.
 In 1880, Jordan entered the hardware business with Irving Hoover.4

 Walker Whitley – Meat Market